hpxmlwg/hpxml/guide/source/overview.rst

 Together, the data dictionary and transfer standard benefit a growing industry by:

-    * Standardizing terminology and facilitating the collection of higher quality data as a means of tracking and quantifying the work being completed across the residential energy efficiency industry;
+    * Standardizing terminology and facilitating the collection of higher quality data as a means of tracking and quantifying work being completed across the residential energy efficiency industry;

-    * Creating interoperability between software systems to allow the transfer of residential energy efficiency data across a diverse set of market actors, including the real estate and financial sectors; and,
+    * Creating interoperability between software systems to allow the transfer of residential energy efficiency data across a diverse set of market actors, such as the real estate and financial sectors; and,

     * Improving industry efficiency by reducing the costs of data collection and exchange between market actors.